 - a.
-Electricity post-tax revenue model and associated handbooks (as modified to remove the X-factor as smoothing is undertaken at the contribution determination stage)50 - b.
+Electricity post-tax revenue model (PTRM) and associated handbooks, (as modified in accordance to the AER's guidance note 'Amendments to NER PTRM for determinations under the Electricity Infrastructure Investment Act and Regulations'te remove the X-factor as smoothing is undertaken at the contribution determination stage) - b.
 Electricity roll-forward model and associated handbooks.